Markus Löning

 Ports

-If the subnet mask is like the street name or zip code and the IP address like the house number, then the port is like a room number.
+If the subnet mask is like the stream name and the IP address like the house number, then the port is like a room number.

 Monitoring and diagnostics: